OGRECave/ogre-next/Docs/src/manual/hlms.md

 will kick in; and will clamp `maxTexturesPerArray` to 1.

-Nonetheless, special attention needs to be taken to ensure maximum occupancy of the each array.
+Nonetheless, special attention needs to be taken to ensure maximum occupancy of each array.

-The function `HlmsTextureManager::dumpMemoryUsage` is a powerful tool that will dump all loaded textures to the log in CSV format using '|' as separator for further analysis on MS Excel or OpenOffice Calc.
+The function `HlmsTextureManager::dumpMemoryUsage` is a powerful tool that will dump all loaded textures to the log in CSV format using '|' as separator for further analysis in MS Excel or OpenOffice Calc.

 The following is an example of the dump's output: